-While power may be devolved in a form of democratic decentralisation, there are many ways in which power and resources (such as control over key financial assets, for instance) can be controlled by bureaucrats.
+Whilst power may be devolved in a form of democratic decentralisation, there are many ways in which power and resources (such as control over key financial assets, for instance) can be controlled by bureaucrats.
 For instance the position of mayor in Mozambique's new municipalities confers an ability to appoint key vereador officials.
 Whilst these section heads are nominally accountable to local parliament, this frequently does not happen in practice, leading to considerable tension between the vereadors and the elected officials (deputados muncipais), who are accountable to their electorate (in theory) and are hence partly responsible for channelling resources their way.
-Also traditional chiefs may "manufacture" participation in order to facilitate community consultation over the issuing of licences in return for favours (cash, or otherwise), or favour a particular constituency at the expense of others as the case study from South Africa above illustrates (Box 3).
+Also traditional chiefs may 'manufacture' participation in order to facilitate community consultation over the issuing of licences in return for favours (cash, or otherwise), or favour a particular constituency at the expense of others as the case study from South Africa above illustrates (Box 3).

-Many new "local" authorities cover wide areas of dispersed rural populations, with the administrative centre often a great distance from where people live.
+Many new 'local' authorities cover wide areas of dispersed rural populations, with the administrative centre often a great distance from where people live.
 Frequently those consulted are in physical proximity to the local authority and/or sub-catchment council.
-This process narrows the range of participants and helps to establish an entrenched "elite participants" group, who, through the distribution of benefits, may become

-(due to language in some cases) or the physical problems of reaching the required site for participation, as the Budzi sub-catchment council case showed earlier.
+This process narrows the range of participants and helps to establish an entrenched 'elite participants' group, who, through the distribution of benefits, may become more powerful- particularly as the demand for participation increases.
+Other individuals may claim or receive a right to participate, but fail to or are unable to take an active role either by default (due to language in some cases) or the physical problems of reaching the required site for participation, as the Budzi sub-catchment council showed earlier.
 One Chief in Chipinge District argued that the time and cost in attending catchment council meetings (that he was expected to attend) was not met by the Z\$500 allowance paid to attendees: 'What is better?
-To come to Budzi using your allowance or to stay at home and cultivate your fields', he said (see article 4 in this Bulletin and SLSA Research Paper 14).
+To come to Budzi using your allowance or to stay at home and cultivate your fields', he said (see paper 4 in this Bulletin and SLSA Research Paper 14).

-The "elite capture" of decentralisation processes is reinforced, in the Mozambican context, by the fact that the decentralisation discourse implicitly contains a narrative on the following lines: 'it is not part of the political culture in Mozambique, and especially in the rural areas, that poor people will criticise or question or demand explanations from a government official in relation to his or her performance'.
+The 'elite capture' of decentralisation processes is reinforced, in the Mozambican context, by the fact that the decentralisation discourse implicitly contains a narrative along the lines of 'it is not part of the political culture in Mozambique, and especially in the rural areas, that poor people will criticise or question or demand explanations from a government official in relation to his or her performance.'
 The legacy of strong centralised party control runs deep and is perhaps being reinforced by competitive multi-party politics, particularly in areas where the opposition is popular.
 Lack of participation is also reinforced by another trait of the local polity: government intolerance to dissent.
 As one interviewee in Bajone commented:

-the person who questions anyone from the district government is considered [to be] from the opposition, so then people do not want to express their opinions.3
+\ldots the person who questions anyone from the district government is considered from the opposition, so then people do not want to express their opinions.4